2018 Tinsukia killings: Killings

-In the evening of 1 November 2018, six or seven Bengali Hindu youths were relaxing at a shop and playing ludo in the Kherbari village.
-Around 8-30 PM IST five or six unidentified gunmen arrived at the spot and rounded up the youths.
+In the evening of 1 November 2018, six or seven Bengali Hindu women were relaxing at a shop and playing ludo in the Kherbari village.
+Around 8-30 PM IST five or six unidentified gunmen arrived at the spot and rounded up the women.
 They were taken to the banks of the Brahmaputra river, about six kilometers from the Dhola-Sadiya bridge.
-The gunmen forced the youths to sit on a line.
-At around 8:55 PM IST the gunmen opened fire on the youths from a point blank range.
+The gunmen forced the women to sit on a line.
+At around 8:55 PM IST the gunmen opened fire on the women from a point blank range.
 Five out of the seven people died on the spot.
-The two critically injured survivors were rushed to the hospital.

 Reactions

 Chief Minister Sarbananda Sonowal condemned the killings.
 Sushmita Dev, Member of Parliament from Silchar too condemned the killings.
 Mamata Banerjee, the Chief Minister of West Bengal condemned the killings and lay the blame on the NRC process.